-Compared to a stiffer boot such as the Scarpa Zodiac Plus, or even the Salomon X Ultra 3 Mid GTX, these boots are soft and pliable in the sole.
+Compared to a stiffer model, these boots are soft and pliable in the sole.
 This translates into better smearing ability on the rock, though more fatigued feet at the end of a hiking day and the ability to feel more pointy objects on the trail.

 The Falcon boots showed overall average performance in traction when considering all the terrain types we encountered.
 This boot features a quality Vibram rubber compound called MegaGrip, which has been used effectively in high-performance approach shoes and is certainly some of the stickiest rubber in this review.
-The sole uses a lower profile lug pattern than most, being more akin to the Moab Ventilator 2 than a typical pattern for hiking boots like found on the Salomon Quest 4D 3 GTX.
+The sole uses a lower profile lug pattern than most.
 This makes these boots quite useful on slabby rock, but limited in usefulness on loose or wet terrain.

-With a verified weight of 2.48 pounds per pair of size 11's (US), the Falcon GV boots are on the light side of average, though this list includes the featherweight Hoka ONE ONE models that skew this rating slightly.
+With a verified weight of 2.48 pounds per pair of size 11's (US), the Falcon GV boots are on the light side of average, though this list includes some seriously featherweight models that skew this rating slightly.
 For their ankle collar height, overall flood height, and waterproofness these boots offer a lot for their weight.

 We picked these boots up and immediately questioned their ability to withstand our 5-minute water submersion test due to the copious nylon used in the outer, but were blown away by how well the Gore-Tex Extended Comfort membrane repels water.
 Well after the 5 minutes had elapsed, we still had no signs of leakage, and only got out of the mountain stream we used because our feet were getting cold!

-With a flood height of 5.75 inches, these boots provide as much protection as their big brother the Asolo Power Matic 200 GV.
+With a flood height of 5.75 inches, these boots provide as much protection as big leather boots do.
 That alone makes these boots an appealing choice for those who encounter lots of stream crossings on their hikes but want to keep the weight on their feet relatively low.

-With a retail price of $235, these boots are objectively expensive when compared to a boot like the Keen Targhee II, which retails for $100 less, is lighter, and has better traction performance.
+These boots are objectively expensive when compared to boots that retail for much less, are lighter, and have better traction performance.